Active note-making strategies

 - Revisit: Your notes (frequently) to allow you to remember key subject information.
 This will ensure you develop your subject knowledge and not just memorise information; a useful thing when writing assignments, sitting your exams or online tests.

 You may have used some note-making methods before, but the rest of this guide provides some brief strategies you may wish to become familiar with before starting university.

-There are various note-making techniques, and you may need to utilise different ones for the different learning situations you will experience (see our guide on what learning at Surrey will be like).
-Whichever you chose, apply the 'MURMUR' method, as this will work with all techniques.
+There are various note-making techniques, and you may need to utilise different ones for the different learning situations you will experience.

 You might also want to consider:

 - Note-making tools: This could include paper, coloured pens and highlighters or a digital note-making app (such as Microsoft OneNote, accessible via your Surrey365 account)

 - How and where you store and organise your notes: Such as paper in files or notebooks or a filing system on your device.
 This will help to avoid frustration when trying to find the information you need and ensure you include the most relevant evidence.